abhiramdas99/jenkins-pipeline-php-01/README.md

    - Then copy the content of public key file  i.e id_rsa.pub
-   - Then goto to your node server i.e xampp-webserver. and execute the following command : sudo su vim  vim /root/.ssh/authorized_keys .
+   - Then goto to your node server i.e xampp-webserver. and execute the following command : sudo su vim /root/.ssh/authorized_keys .
 Then paste the above copied key and save it This step is very important step.